deployphp/docs/tasks.md

 Also you can specify a group of servers to run as arguments: `onlyOn('server1', 'server2', ...)` or as an array `onlyOn(['server1', 'server2', ...])`.

-To run task only on specified stages use `onlyOnStage`:
+To run task only on specified stages use `onlyForStage`:

 ```php
 task('notify', function () {